Narrator: Laurence Lerner

 Doney: Wow. (laughs)

 Lerner: It was very, very limited.
-But maybe that was good for me.
+Maybe that was good for me.
 It was intellectually an expansive experience but geographically it was not.
 Even the laundromat was on University Avenue, a block away from the University Club.
 Everything was centrally located, and so that was fine with me.

 Doney: Yeah.
 Yeah.
 Makes it simple.
 Straightforward.